-The regional conferences will take place on October 11, 2018 at Southern Illinois University School of Law and October 12, 2018 at Loyola University Chicago College of Law.
+The regional conferences will take place on October 11, 2018 at Southern Illinois University School of Law and October 12, 2018 at Loyola University Chicago School of Law.
 The program will also be offered via live simulcast from the Loyola campus on October 12.

 Southern Illinois University School of Law – October 11, 2018 12:00 PM – 2:20 PM